Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Introduction

-We propose a novel and efficient decoding algorithm, namely the basis-finding algorithm (BFA).
+We propose a novel and efficient decoding algorithm, namely basis-finding algorithm (BFA).
 The key idea of the BFA is to first find a basis of the received symbols, and then use the most reliable basis elements to recover the source symbols with the inactivation decoding (same as the decoding of fountain codes for erasure channels).
-For the case with $p_0 = 1$ which corresponds to an erasure channel, the BFA is essentially the same as the inactivation decoding \cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint, lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor}.
-From this point of view, the BFA can be regarded as a generalization of the inactivation decoding for $p_0 < 1$.
-Naturally, Gaussian elimination (GE) is used to find the basis and to identify the most reliable basis elements, leading to a straightforward implementation for the BFA.
-Furthermore, we reduce the complexity of the straightforward implementation by employing a preprocessing step called triangulation, leading to an efficient implementation for the BFA.
+For the case with $p = 1$ which corresponds to an erasure channel, the BFA is essentially the same as the inactivation decoding \cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint, lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor}.
+From this point of view, the BFA can be regarded as a generalization of the inactivation decoding for $p < 1$.

+Naturally, Gaussian elimination is used to find the basis and to identify the most reliable basis elements, leading to a straightforward implementation for the BFA.
+Through extensive simulations, we observe that: \begin{itemize} \item \tb{Observation 1:} A basis with larger average weight of its basis elements generally has better error-correction performance. \end{itemize} Motivated by the above observation, we optimize the average weight of basis elements by introducing a pre-processing step to rearrange the received symbols before applying the straightforward implementation.
+Such an operation is incorporated into two new implementations for the BFA, namely sorted-weight implementation and triangulation-based implementation.

-Using the random fountain codes, we derive some theoretical bounds for the frame error rate (FER) of the BFA.
-Moreover, we perform extensive simulations using the LT codes to evaluate the FER of the BFA.
-The simulation results show that for the considered channel, the BFA has significantly better FER than the BP algorithm \cite{etesami2006raptor} except when the overhead is extremely large.
-It is also worth mentioning that the BFA only has simple integer operations, many of which are essentially bit-XOR operations; on the contrary, the BP algorithm has many complicated floating-point operations.
+Using random fountain codes, we derive some theoretical bounds for the frame error rate (FER) of the BFA.
+Moreover, we perform extensive simulations using the considered LT codes to evaluate the FER of the BFA.
+The simulation results show that for the considered channel, the BFA (with any of the three implementations) has significantly lower FER than the BP algorithm \cite{etesami2006raptor} except for $p < 1$ and an extremely large number of received symbols.
+It is also shown that the straightforward implementation, triangulation-based implementation, and sorted-weight implementation has higher to lower FERs and smaller to larger average weights of basis elements.
+It is worth mentioning that the BFA only has simple integer operations, many of which are essentially bit-XOR operations; on the contrary, the BP algorithm has many complicated floating-point operations.